Department of Elections

 Topics in Focus

-View the offices and measures you will vote on in the November 5 election
+View the offices and measures on the March 3, 2020 ballot

 Learn how California primary elections work and why your party preference matters

 Explore accessible voting options, materials, and services

 Check if you need to take any action to get a ballot with your preferred presidential candidate